Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is true about the Service Desk?

-- [ ] Service desks should always be a physical team in a single fixed location.
+- [ ] Service Desks should always be a physical team in a single fixed location.
-- [x] Service desks should be designed based on your organization, its business processes, and the user requirements.
+- [x] Service Desks should be designed based on your organization, its business processes, and the user requirements.
-- [ ] Service desks should always use a virtual service desk to save money.
+- [ ] Service Desks should always use a virtual Service Desk to save money.
-- [ ] Service desks should always be local to the organization they support.
+- [ ] Service Desks should always be local to the organization they support.

 **[⬆ Back to Top](#table-of-contents)**